2i2c-org/kpis/book/cloud.md

 tags: [remove-cell]
 ---
 import pandas as pd
+import numpy as np
 from pathlib import Path
+import plotly.express as px
 import altair as alt
 from textwrap import dedent
 from IPython.display import Markdown, display